 Personal injuries aren’t always the fault of theme parks; In some instances, judges can find injuries to be a result of attendee negligence.
 This can include going into areas that are blocked off and labeled to be closed to the public.
 Navigating your way through personal injury cases like this, as with any personal injury case, can be quite difficult.
 That’s why it’s crucial you have an experienced, knowledgeable attorney on your side.
-With decades of experience, the skilled team at the law offices of J. Price McNamara can make all the difference in your case.
+With decades of experience, the skilled team at J. Price McNamara ERISA Insurance Claim Attorney can make all the difference in your case.
 If you’re in the Baton Rouge, LA area, contact our office today to get started with your free case review!

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.

 Mr. McNamara founded J. Price McNamara ERISA Insurance Claim Attorney, and began putting his past experience to work for the injured and disabled clients he now represents against the insurance companies in personal injury and long term disability and other insurance disputes in both federal and state courts